unibeam/aws-client-vpn/README.md

   --client-cn CLIENT_CN
-                        common name for the server certificate --name NAME           stack and environment name the vpn --subnet-id SUBNET_ID
+                        common name for the server certificate --name NAME           stack and environment name the vpn --subnet-id1 SUBNET_ID1
+                        SubnetId to which the vpn will assocate with in AZ1 --subnet-id2 SUBNET_ID2
-                        SubnetId to which the vpn will assocate with --cidr CIDR           CIDR the vpn will give to the clients
+                        SubnetId to which the vpn will assocate with in AZ2 --cidr CIDR           CIDR the vpn will give to the clients
 ```